 Today, many aspects of the procurement process can be automated or streamlined thanks to developments in technology.
-This has led many chief procurement officers (CPOs) to shift away from the tactical aspects of their jobs and focus more on strategy.
+This has led many procurement teams to shift away from the tactical aspects of their jobs and focus more on strategy.

-Their primary goal is to ensure that their procurement processes are properly aligned with their organization’s overall corporate strategy.
-Chief Procurement Officers strive to make smart decisions that ultimately reduce costs and increase profits.
+Their primary goal is to ensure that their procurement processes are properly aligned with their organization’s overall business strategy, reduce costs, and increase profits.

-In this article, we explore the critical elements of a procurement (or purchasing) strategy, and provide a framework for CPOs (or anyone else!) who wants to improve the efficiency, visibility, and accountability of their own procurement efforts.
+In this post, we explore the critical elements of a procurement strategy and provide a framework for improving the efficiency, visibility, and accountability of your own procurement efforts.

 What is a procurement strategy?